.st0{fill:#FFFFFF;}

 The biggest difference in buying travel insurance for the Everest Base Camp Trek compared to other holidays is altitude.
 At the highest point of the trek you will be standing at over 5,500m above sea level, while most travel insurance policies cover only up to 3,000m.

 The reason for this is the risk posed by Acute Mountain Sickness and other altitude related illnesses.
 These can be avoided by practicing proper acclimatization techniques and allowing time for your body to get used to the higher than normal altitudes.
+Cheap treks sold by dodgy local operators often avoid acclimatisation days, and therefore trekkers on these trips have a higher incidence of altitude related issues.

 Accidents